Transforming a Web App Idea into an Advanced Technical Specification

 But the planned project was too big.
-It would take almost eight calendar months with two developers (one frontend and one backend) to complete it according to the specification.
+It would take almost eight calendar months with two developers (one frontend and one backend) to complete it according to the technical document for web application.
 Our client wanted to test the app on the market as fast as possible, so we decided to pick out certain features for a minimum viable product (MVP) and start with them.

 We created a new five-month plan for an MVP and started developing the application according to the new specification.